 History, theory, criticism and design are interconnected streams in the production of art, architecture and other creative works.
 Practices in histories and theories help us understand the material, spatial and intellectual dynamics in the arrangement of the physical world.
 In times of fluctuations and changes as ours, this reflective practice becomes more critical in order to reorient, strategize and be inventive in the production of works.
-The purpose of the March Session is to use perspectives from both architectural and broader history to expand the scope of understanding of our environment.
-Through thought-provoking discourse, the session will focus on why histories and theories are necessary for developing world-views and standpoints, and forming the basis for creative acts.
-Conducted through lectures and public talks by well-known historians, the session will form bridges among various disciplines engaged in the practices of history and historiography.
+The purpose of the session was to use perspectives from both architectural and broader history to expand the scope of understanding of our environment.
+Through thought-provoking discourse, the session focused on why histories and theories are necessary for developing world-views and standpoints, and forming the basis for creative acts.
+Conducted through lectures and public talks by well-known historians, the session tried to form bridges among various disciplines engaged in the practices of history and historiography.

 March Session on “Histories and Theories” will be unique!

-The two weeks long March Session on “Histories and Theories” will be a remarkable seminar on the history of architecture, art and culture.
-A strong lineup of historians, theorists and professors in the history of art, culture and architecture offers a unique opportunity for students and young teachers in cultural and architectural history.
+The two weeks long March Session on “Histories and Theories” was a remarkable seminar on the history of architecture, art and culture.
+A strong lineup of historians, theorists and professors in the history of art, culture and architecture offered a unique opportunity for students and young teachers in cultural and architectural history.